-Sarah Toshiko is an editorial fashion stylist working between LA and Japan.
-Sarah's work has graced the covers of Paper and Time Magazine.
+Sarah Toshiko West is an editorial fashion stylist working between LA and Japan.
+Sarah is an accomplished stylist and her work has graced the covers of huge publications such as Paper and Time Magazine.

 Which designer would you love to collaborate with?